How people work together is more important than SOPs

 - Create a forum to discuss team dynamics – Allow for teams to talk about subtle issues in safe, constructive ways.
 An HR Business Partner or trained facilitator may help.

-Here are a few specific tips for managers and leaders to support the behaviors the that are most important for effective team structures and norms.
+Here are a few specific tips for managers and leaders to support the behaviors that are most important for effective team structures and norms.
 These are based on Google’s own experience, combined with our extensive research in designing for effective organizational cultures:

 - Solicit input and opinions from the group.